Join our mailing list to keep up with events!

 Along with the generous donations of our many supporters and subscribers.

-The Brookfield Theatre for the Arts, Inc. is an all volunteer, non-profit 501(c)(3) organization dedicated to providing quality live performances and creative opportunities to the Brookfield region.
-Our regular season of shows is chosen to provide a meaningful and entertaining experience that will appeal to a wide ranging audience.
+The Brookfield Theatre for the Arts, Inc. is an all volunteer, non-profit 501(c)(3) organization dedicated to providing quality live performances and creative opportunities, rooted in cultural equity*, to the Brookfield region.
+The regular season of shows is chosen to provide a meaningful and entertaining experience that will appeal to a wide ranging audience.
 Additional workshops and special events are added throughout the year.
-The Spotlight Program is a low-cost theatre program for young performers ages 8 to 17.
-It is taught by Beth Bonnabeau (Miss Beth) with student assistants offering quality learning and mentoring opportunities to area youth.
-Along with live & virtual performances, Brookfield Theatre offers a gallery space for area artists to show their work and provide more depth to the cultural experience of theater-goers.
-We finish each season with the annual Paddy Awards to thank sponsors, performers, and volunteers—and to celebrate!
+The Spotlight Program is a low-cost learning experience for young performers ages 8 to 15.
+It includes free mentorships for student directors and tuition assistance as needed.
+Along with live & virtual performances, Brookfield Theatre offers a gallery space for area artists to show their work and provide more depth to the cultural experience.
+We finish the year with our annual Paddy Awards to honor and thank volunteers!

 For more information, visit the ABOUT page